hardbyte/rpython-post/readme.md

     return 0
 ```

+I've added some trace debugging so we can see what the VM and stack is doing.

-Which translates, and when run gives us:
+The whole thing translates with RPython, and when run gives us:

 ```
 ./vm3